 As the liver progresses through these stages, the prognosis becomes more serious and it’s less likely that the cells of the liver can recover from the damage they have sustained.
 Treatment and management of liver damage also becomes more complicated.
 Liver problems from drinking usually progress from fatty liver to alcoholic hepatitis, and finally to cirrhosis.
 Once an individual develops cirrhosis of the liver, the damage cannot be reversed.
 However, abstaining from alcohol and adhering to treatment protocol can prevent the disease and its symptoms from getting worse.

 The liver is located in the upper right quadrant of your abdomen.
 It sits above the stomach but beneath the diaphragm.
 Any pain or abnormalities in this area could signal liver problems.

 What is Alcoholic Fatty Liver Disease?

 Alcoholic fatty liver disease is a condition of the liver caused by heavy alcohol consumption, seen in 20 percent of chronic drinkers.
 With this disease, fat deposits build up in the liver (also known as steatosis).
 This causes inflammation that reduces hepatic function.
-If left untreated, it can progress into more serious forms of liver damage.
+This inflammation can cause liver pain on the right side of the body, but not always.
+If left untreated, it will progress into more serious forms of liver damage.
 I have treated many patients who delayed care at this stage and ended up with permanent liver damage down the road.
 For treatment to work, the patient has to stop drinking immediately.